ritvikindupuri/XSS-Analyzer/README.md

   <em>Figure 1: The multi-step GenAI workflow in Google's Opal</em>
 </p>

----
+### The Result: The Automated Security Report

-##  Project Output: The Automated Security Report
+The final "Report" step generates a professional HTML document that clearly communicates the security posture of the analyzed code to both developers and leadership.

-The final product is a professional HTML report that clearly communicates the security posture of the analyzed code.
-The report is designed to be understood by both developers and leadership.
+* **High-Level Summary:** The report opens with a dashboard providing an immediate overview of findings by severity, complete with a data visualization pie chart.

-### 1. High-Level Vulnerability Summary
+* **Deep Analysis:** For each vulnerability, the report provides a detailed breakdown of the flaw, its exploitation, and its business impact.

-The report opens with a "Vulnerability Summary" dashboard.
-This provides an immediate, high-level overview of the findings, including a count of critical, medium, and low-severity vulnerabilities.
-A pie chart offers instant data visualization for quick assessment.
+* **Actionable Mitigation:** Most importantly, the report provides a specific, code-level recommendation showing *exactly* how to fix the flaw.

 <p align="center">
   <img src=".assets/Vulnerability%20Summary.png" alt="Vulnerability Summary Dashboard">